ItaiAxelrad/open-spec/docs/specifications/4_Site and Infrastructure/33_Utilities/334000 Stormwater Utilities.md

    1. Each length of straight and special HDPE pipe and each HDPE fitting shall be plainly marked on the outside to identify the design pressure or class of pipe, proper location of the pipe or fitting in the pipeline, and the date of manufacture.
 1. HDPE corrugated WALL PIPE
 1. *Note to the designer:
-      1. This pipe is not acceptable for use under roadways, parking lots, loading docks or other vehicle traffic areas because the pipe’s strength and stability is dependent on bedding cover and backfill materials and proper compaction.**   1.
-Corrugated pipe with an integrally formed smooth liner.
+      1. This pipe is not acceptable for use under roadways, parking lots, loading docks or other vehicle traffic areas because the pipe’s strength and stability is dependent on bedding cover and backfill materials and proper compaction.*
+	1. Corrugated pipe with an integrally formed smooth liner.
 Pipes that are between 4 inch diameter and 36 inch diameter shall meet the requirements of AASHTO M252 and M294, Type S.
    1. Pipe and fittings shall be manufactured from virgin PE compounds conforming to the requirements of ASTM D3350, cell class 324420C.
    1. Joints for fittings and pipe shall be soil-tight bell and spigot, provided with rubber gasket.
 Rubber gasket shall be installed by the pipe manufacturer.
 1. corrugated metal pipe